Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Application to Real Data

 We next apply our method to the outputs of simulated complex cells in the primary visual cortex when stimulated with natural image data.
 Previously, ICA, non-negative sparse coding and CTA have been applied to this kind of data, and some prominent features such as long contours and topographic maps have been learned~\citep{hoyer2002multi,hyvarinen2005statistical,sasaki2013correlated}.
 However, these methods have either assumed that the features are independent, or pre-fixed their dependency structure.
 Our method removes this restriction and learns the dependency structure from the data.

 As in the previous work cited above, we computed the outputs of the simulated complex cells $\vector{x}$ as

 where $I(x,y)$ is a $24\times 24$ natural image patch,\footnote{To compute the complex cell outputs, we used the {\it contournet} package which is available at \url{http://www.cs.helsinki.fi/u/phoyer/software.html}.} and $W_k^o(x,y)$ and $W_k^e(x,y)$ are odd- and even-symmetric Gabor functions with the same spatial positions, orientation and frequency.
 The total number of outputs was $T=100,000$.
 The complex cells were arranged on a $6$ by $6$ spatial grid, having $4$ orientations each.
-Thus, there were $144$ cells in total.
+In total, there were $144$ cells.
+Since the simulated complex cells in this experiment are stimulated by natural images, we regard this data as real data.
 We performed the same preprocessing steps as in Section~\ref{ssec:SO} above; the dimensionality was here reduced to $d=60$.
 As in the last section, to reduce the computational cost, we randomly selected a subset of data points from the whole data points at every repeat of the two steps in Algorithm~1.
-We visualized the basis vectors as in previous work~\citep{hoyer2002multi,hyvarinen2005statistical}: Each basis vector is visualized by ellipses which indicate the orientation and spatial position preferences of the underlying complex cells.
+We visualized the basis vectors as in previous work~\citep{hoyer2002multi,hyvarinen2005statistical}: Each basis vector is visualized by ellipses which have the orientation and spatial position preferences of the underlying complex cells.

 The estimated basis vectors $\hat{\vector{a}}_i$ and the dependency matrix $\widehat{\M}$ are presented in Figure~\ref{fig:CC}.
 One prominent kind of features among the basis vectors are long contours, as also found in previous work~\citep{hoyer2002multi,hyvarinen2005statistical}.